2020 Hawaii Rainbow Warriors football team

 The 2020 Hawaii Rainbow Warriors football team represented the University of Hawaiʻi at Mānoa in the 2020 NCAA Division I FBS football season.
 The Rainbow Warriors played their final home games at Aloha Stadium in Honolulu as members of the Mountain West Conference.
 They were led by first-year head coach Todd Graham.

 On August 10, 2020, the Mountain West Conference suspended all fall sports competitions due to the COVID-19 pandemic.
 This decision was later reversed on September 24, with all 12 teams playing an eight-game, conference-only schedule starting on October 24.

 The Rainbow Warriors ended their season with a winning record for the third year in a row, also claiming the New Mexico Bowl over Houston.
 Graham also became the first Hawaii coach since Bob Wagner in 1987 to win his debut; the last five had lost their debuts, all by 20 points or more.

-Previous season

-The Rainbow Warriors had their most successful season since 2010.
-They finished 10–5, 5–3 to finish tied for first in the West Division, claiming the division championship with a 14–11 win over San Diego State.
-They advanced to the Mountain West Championship, where they lost to Boise State, but won the Hawaii Bowl over archrival BYU, 38–34.
-This was Hawaii's first ten-win season since 2010, and just the seventh in program history.
-Nick Rolovich was also named Mountain West Coach of the Year, the fourth UH coach to receive that honor.

-However, Rolovich abruptly resigned on January 13, 2020 to accept the head coaching position at Washington State.

-Seven more assistants followed, including assistant head coach Mark Banker, offensive coordinator Brian Smith and quarterbacks coach Craig Stutzmann.

-After a week, Athletic Director David Matlin hired former Arizona State head coach Todd Graham as Rolovich's successor on January 21, 2020.
-He was officially introduced on January 22, 2020.